Questions

 How is LATCH different from KV cache?

 Standard KV caches are session-bound.
 They are evicted when the session ends and cannot be persisted to disk or shared.
-LATCH produces a persistent binary file that can be saved, transferred, and reloaded in 1.6ms.
+LATCH produces a persistent, hash-validated binary file that can be saved, transferred, and reloaded in 2ms.

 LATCH also reduces VRAM usage by 50%, which KV caching does not.